 The material terms and provisions of the warrants being offered pursuant to this prospectus supplement and the accompanying prospectus are summarized below.
-This summary is subject to and qualified in its entirety by the form of warrant, which will be filed as an exhibit to a Current Report on Form 8-K to be filed by us with the SEC in connection with this offering.
+This summary is subject to and qualified in its entirety by the form of warrant, which has been filed by us as an exhibit to a Current Report on Form 8-K in connection with this offering.
 You should review a copy of the form of warrant for a complete description of the terms and conditions applicable to the warrants.